-New buildings require electricity new connections and, appropriate, where enhancements to our network.
+New buildings require new electricity connections and, where appropriate, enhancements to our network.
 Customer connections is a competitive market with a number of different organisations providing alternative quotations for new connections to our network.
 Competitive activity from Independent Connections Providers ('ICPs') in the North West continues to be very effective.
 During the year ended 31 March 2011, assets were adopted from a total of 17 different companies.